-RWA provides fiduciary and personal tax return preparation and filing services to clients under the brand RWA Tax Solutions.
+RWA provides fiduciary and personal tax return preparation and filing services to clients through its affiliate, RWA Tax Solutions, LLC.
 These services are separate from any investment advisory services and are offered at an additional cost to clients.
-RWA typically recommends the services of RWA Tax Solutions to its clients.
-RWA is incentivized to recommend RWA Tax Solutions to clients as any fees generated by such services will accrue to RWA.
-Whenever RWA recommends RWA Tax Solutions, clients are encouraged to evaluate other tax service providers.
+RWA typically recommends the services of RWA Tax Solutions, LLC to its clients.
+RWA is incentivized to recommend RWA Tax Solutions, LLC to clients as any fees generated by such services will accrue to RWA.
+Whenever RWA recommends RWA Tax Solutions, LLC, clients are encouraged to evaluate other tax service providers.